gabrie30/ghorg/README.md

 ## Known issues

 - When cloning if you see something like `Username for 'https://gitlab.com': ` the command won't finish.
 I haven't been able to identify the reason for this occuring.
 The fix for this is to make sure your token is in the osxkeychain.
-See the troubleshooting section for how to set this up.
+See the troubleshooting section for how to set this up, or try cloning via ssh (--protocol=ssh).
 - If you are cloning a large org you may see `Error: open /dev/null: too many open files` which means you need to increase your ulimits, there are lots of docs online for this.
 For mac the quick and dirty is below

   ```